GLP-1 Receptor Agonists: Uses, most common brand names, and safety information

 - Worsening retinopathy

 This is not a complete list of side effects and we encourage you to consult with your healthcare provider for a complete list of side effects.

 How much do GLP-1 receptor agonists cost?

-GLP-1 receptor agonists are very expensive with an average cost of around $100,000 per year.
-The mAbs used for cancer can be even more than the average while other conditions can be lower, but still cost about $20,000 per year.
+GLP-1 receptor agonists are very expensive with an average cost of around $10-15,000 per year.

 You can purchase GLP-1 receptor agonists for $49 per month with the help of NiceRx if eligible for assistance.
 Prices at the pharmacy vary by location, strength, and quantity, as well as your insurance status.

 Related resources for GLP-1 receptor agonists